joaomfs/starwars/README.md

 ## Running the project

-To run this project, first we need to prepare the environment:
+To run this project, first you need to prepare the environment:
 ```
 * virtualenv flask
 * cd flask